jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-Profar has a top 10 batting average in the league over .300 this year and has been a machine producing offensively so far.
-He ranks top 5 in Batting Average, On Base Percentage and weighted Runs Created Plus among all qualified outfielders so far this year.
-He is driving runs in at a great rate in the 2 spot for the Padres.
-He has helped league the Padres above .500 so far this year.
-He is seeing career bests in Batting Average and On Base Percentage while limiting the strikeouts.
-He has clearly been the best offensive outfielder in the NL so far this year.
+Jurickson Profar has been a standout this season with a batting average exceeding .300, placing him among the top 10 in the league.
+He ranks in the top 5 among qualified outfielders in batting average, on-base percentage, and weighted Runs Created Plus.
+Batting in the second spot for the Padres, he has been instrumental in driving runs and helping lead the team above .500 this season.
+Profar is enjoying career-best numbers in batting average and on-base percentage while also showing improved plate discipline with reduced strikeouts.
+Undoubtedly, he has been a top offensive outfielder in the NL this year.

 Outfielder #2 - Christian Yelich
 ---